 I LOVED being pregnant and the experience of birthing has been something I have been passionate about since my first child.
 I think it is one of the greatest privileges of a woman's life if she feels called to be a mother.

-I think the event of birth and its subsequent effects on a woman’s body is one of the most underestimated natural disturbances and trauma on the female body and psyche that she may ever have.
+I think the event of birth and its subsequent effects on a woman’s body is one of the most underestimated natural disturbances (and possible trauma) on the female body and psyche that she may ever have.
 And on her willingness and physical ability to re-engage in sexual intercourse afterwards.

 I cannot count the number of women who have sat with me and said it.
 'It all changed after I had children'.